AdobeDocs/experience-manager-65.fr-FR/help/forms/using/admin-help/change-number-items-displayed-applications.md

 ---
-title: Modification du nombre d’éléments s’affichant dans les pages Applications et services
+title: Modifier le nombre d’éléments s’affichant dans les pages Applications et services
 seo-title: Change the number of items displayed on the Applications and Services pages
 description: Découvrez comment modifier le nombre d’éléments s’affichant dans les pages Applications et services.
 seo-description: Learn how to change the number of items displayed on the Applications and Services pages.